 A discipline of Social Science, Political Science deals with understanding the social structures and methods used to manage a government or State.
 It also encompasses the historical, philosophical, constitutional, and legal foundation of the political system.
 It further provides scope to identify the political values and ideas, governing institutions and their policy making process.
 The subject enhances the ability to address the functions and processes of government and politics in international, national, and state levels.
 It ensures that students acquire citizenship skills and engage as active citizens by appreciating human diversity.
 This subject is interdisciplinary by nature and draws upon other social disciplines or branches of knowledge and there by influenced by them in many ways.
-At the Senior Secondary level, the curriculum of Political Science is organized in a systematic manner to facilitate students to have an understanding of political ideas, ideologies, institutions, policies, processes, and behavior, as well as groups, classes, government, law, peace and war which are the bedrock of human society and polity.
-The contents enrich student's writing, communication, data analysis skills and also develop knowledge about current and past political events across the world.
+At Senior Secondary level, curriculum of Political Science is organised in a systematic manner to facilitate students to have an understanding of political ideas, ideologies, institutions, policies, processes, and behaviour, as well as groups, classes, government, law, peace and war which are the bedrock of human society and polity.
+The contents develop knowledge about current and past political events across the world and also enrich student's writing, communication, data analysis skills.
 An earnest effort is directed towards laying the foundation for a serious engagement with the discipline and developing competencies that prepare students for higher education, learning, and acquiring knowledge.